TillMeineke/TillMeineke.github.io/index.md

 - work experience in data projects in the scientific field
 - Extensive knowledge and experience with Git(Hub), Python, SQL and NoSQL
 - 20 years of experience with UNIX-based operating systems (gentoo linux, macOS)
-- Applied knowledge of JS, CSS, HTML and Dash for web-based user interfaces
+- Applied knowledge of CSS, HTML and Dash for web-based user interfaces
 - Strong documentation skills

   <a href="./pdf/2023_11_16_CV_Till_Meineke.pdf">CV</a>